PetarMc1/discord-trolls/gitbook/blank-attachments/sending-blank-attachments.md

 # Sending blank attachments

 One of the many ways to troll your friends is by sending a "blank" attachment.
 It is a 1x1px image.
-If you react to the message that has that attachment it looks weird.
-You can find the image and other trolls here [https://github.com/PetarMc1/discord-trolls](https://github.com/PetarMc1/discord-trolls)
+If you react to the message that has the attachment it looks weird.
+You can find the image in the GitHub repo

 <div align="left">